 The following pertains to all participants and schools:

 - The instructor and Indiana school must affirm that the course(s) will be offered by the instructor as an ACP course(s) for IU credit while participating in the Pipeline Project.
-ACP instructors may NOT offer dual credit for another institution to students within the same class being taught for Indiana University dual credit.
-The same/comparable course may be offered through another institution provided the courses are offered independently from one another, at different class times, and do not have the same students enrolled in both courses.
+ACP instructors may NOT offer dual credit for another institution to students within the same classroom being taught for Indiana University dual credit.

-- The instructor and Indiana school must affirm that the course(s) will be delivered with the required components, assessments, materials and conditions outlined in training, through updates & professional development, and direction of IU site visitors.
+- The instructor and Indiana school must affirm that the course(s) will be delivered with the required components, assessments, materials and conditions outlined in training, through updates & professional development, and direction of IU faculty coordinators and site visitors.

 - The instructor and Indiana school must affirm that the instructor will attend annual professional development, and host the IU faculty site visitor annually, or as requested.